Azure/az-hop/docs/deploy/index.md

   vm_size: Standard_B2ms
 # Scheduler VM configuration
 scheduler:
+  name: scheduler # When provided, it will be used as the name of the scheduler VM.
+Default to scheduler
   vm_size: Standard_B2ms
 # CycleCloud VM configuration
 cyclecloud:
+  name: ccportal # When provided, it will be used as the name of the CycleCloud VM.
+Default to ccportal
   vm_size: Standard_B2ms
   # Optional: use Ubuntu for the CycleCloud VM (default: linux_base_image)
   # image: "canonical:0001-com-ubuntu-server-focal:20_04-lts-gen2:latest"